National Leadership Program, Summer 2017

 Song is a rising senior at Villanova University where she is pursuing a Bachelor of Science in Cognitive and Behavioral Neuroscience, with a concentration in Peace & Justice Studies.
 She also has minors in Spanish and Global Health.
 On campus, Song is deeply involved in the intersection of community service and social justice education.

 Song’s interest in the disability community was initially fostered through the relationships she built with her campers as a counselor at Camp Promise—a no-cost, weeklong overnight camp for kids, teens and adults with Muscular Dystrophy or select neuromuscular diseases.
 Song’s experience sparked her commitment to promote education about mental health to eliminate stigmas and to inform people about psychological disorders.
 The combination of her experiences encouraged Song to dedicate her time toward policy work at RespectAbility.

 In the future, Song hopes to work in the public health field, advocating for health equity and accessibility for all.

-Song profiled Donna Walton, Curt Decker, Michael Murray and Ollie Cantos, four guest speakers for the 2017 Summer Fellowship.
+Song profiled Donna Walton, Curt Decker, Michael Murray and Ollie Cantos, four guest speakers for the 2017 Summer Apprenticeship.
 Read them on our website:

 - Understanding Intersectionality and Self-Advocacy – Learning from Disability Diva Donna Walton